ProfMJSimpson/Exit_time/README.md

 - In *perturbed_ellipse_walk_2.m*, the inpoly2 function from Engwirda (2020) [https://github.com/dengwirda/inpoly] with a slight modification to prevent errors in the case of a single remaining walk.
 This modification is given in the documentation of *perturbed_ellipse_walk_2.m*.

+The second project is Carr et al. (2021)  Mean exit time in annular heterogeneous media.